TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 - Use Godbolt’s **Compiler Explorer** to play around with disassembly output.
 It helps with analysing small details such as variable declaration.
   - Remember to set x86-64 gcc 12.2 and `-std=c++17`.
-- Two good sources for standard library documentation are *cppreference* (high quality) and *cplusplus.com* (beginner-friendly).
+- Two good sources for standard library documentation are [*cppreference*](https://en.cppreference.com/w/) (high quality) and [*cplusplus.com*](https://cplusplus.com/reference/) (beginner-friendly).
-- Version control is a godsend.
+- Version control is incredibly useful for tracking incremental changes.

 ## The Infernal Flag